History of the Calvinist–Arminian debate: Middle Ages

 Aquinas believed that by this system, he had reconciled Ephesians 2:8 ("By grace are ye saved through faith, and that not of yourselves: it is the gift of God") and James 2:20 ("faith without works is dead") and 2:24 ("by works a man is justified and not by faith only"), and had provided an exposition of the Bible's teaching on salvation compatible with Augustine's teachings.

-A second stream of medieval thought, commonly referred to as the Ockhamists after William of Ockham and also including Duns Scotus and Gabriel Biel rejected Aquinas’ system as destroying man's free will.
+A second stream of medieval thought, commonly held by the Ockhamists, rejected Aquinas’ system as destroying man's free will.
 The Ockhamists argued that if a man loved God simply because of "infused grace", then man did not love God freely.
 They argued that before a man received an infusion of grace, man must do his best in a state of nature (i.e. based on man's reason and inborn moral sense).
 They argued that just as God awards eternal life on the basis of man's condign merit for doing his best to do good works after receiving faith as a gift from God, so too, the original infusion of grace was given to man on the basis of "congruent merit", a reward for man's doing his best in a state of nature.
-(Unlike condign merit, which is fully deserved by man, congruent merit is not fully deserved, and includes a measure of grace on God's part.
-Congruent merit is therefore also sometimes called "semimerit".
+(Unlike condign merit, which is fully deserved by man, congruent merit is not fully deserved and includes a measure of grace on God's part.
+Congruent merit is therefore also sometimes called "semi-merit".
 According to the Ockhamists, a gracious God awards an individual with congruent merit when he or she does the best that he or she is able to do.)